-For our landlords and property managers, we offer no-hassle, rush eviction services.
-For our tenant clients, we offer the very best in tenant eviction defense.
-Evictions are summary procedure actions and time is of the essence.
+For our landlords and property management clients, we offer no-hassle, rush eviction services on a flat fee.
+For prospective tenant clients, we offer speedy and creative solutions to tenant eviction defense litigation.
+Evictions are “summary procedure” causes of action and time is of the essence.
 If you are facing or filing an eviction, speak with an eviction lawyer at our law firm today and receive a free consultation.
 Explore our Homepage or Contact page for more information.

-An eviction attorney at our law firm will be assigned to your case, and will then proceed to defeat the Tenant at the hearing and seek a final judgment for eviction by the Judge.
+An eviction attorney at our law firm will be assigned to your case, and will then proceed to defeat the Tenant at the hearing and seek a final judgment for eviction from the Court.
 The Final Judgment gives legal possession of the rental property back to the landlord.
 After the final judgment of eviction is entered by the Judge, the Clerk of Court issues a Writ of Possession.
 Attorneys’ goal is that attorneys will get the final judgment entered and writ of possession issued within 3-4 weeks from the date of filing the Complaint for eviction.
-After the eviction attorney receives the issued Writ of Possession, the eviction attorney will deliver it to Sheriff along with Writ of Possession instructions for the client
+After the eviction attorney receives the issued Writ of Possession, the eviction attorney will deliver it to Sheriff along with Writ of Possession instructions for the client.

-You’ve rented out your house, apartment, or commercial space on the basis of either an oral or written agreement.
-Now, for one reason or another, the Tenant breached the terms of the lease.
+You’ve rented out your warehouse, office, retail space, or other commercial property on the basis of an oral or written agreement.
+For one reason or another, the tenant breached the terms of the lease.
 You now need to consider evicting the Tenant.
 Florida law draws several clear distinctions between residential and commercial evictions, the latter being more complicated and often more likely to result in lengthy litigation.
-One of the most common ways a Tenant breaches a lease is when the Tenant refuses to pay rent or failing to pay other charges due under the Lease.
+One of the most common ways a tenant might breach a lease is by refusing to pay rent or failing to pay other charges due under the Lease.
 Commercial landlords need to be cognizant that evictions are not self-help measures, and landlords cannot lock their tenants out without resorting to judicial process.
 Evictions have to be done according to the laws of the State where the property is located.
-We are, after all, a country of laws.
 Changing the locks or in anyway altering the property without first going through the judicial process may be result in the Landlord incurring substantial liability for illegal or wrongful eviction.
 Without a team of legal professionals to guide you along the way, you run the risk of wrongfully evicting your commercial tenant.
 Our eviction attorneys have litigated thousands of commercial evictions.
 Retaining an eviction lawyer with experience litigating commercial leases is critical to a landlord’s success in Court.

 Post a question, submit a form